romainkassel/10_inception/README.md

 Redis is a tool that allows to cache queries made to the database.
 Data is stored in memory, which helps optimise application performance.

-To see Redis in action, you need first to go to the Worpress administration login page: https://{DOMAIN_NAME}/wp-admin/ (for example: `https://rkassel.42.fr/wp-admin/`)
+To see Redis in action, you need first to go to the Wordpress administration login page: `https://{DOMAIN_NAME}/wp-admin/` (for example: `https://rkassel.42.fr/wp-admin/`)

 Credentials are:
 - Username or Email Address: value of `ADMIN_USER` from the .env file
 - Password: content from `secrets/wp_admin_password.txt`

-Once on the administration, go to `Settings` > `Redis` and the `Metrics` tab to see data
+Once on the administration, go to `Settings` > `Redis` and the `Metrics` tab to see data (you need clicks and time to see something)

 <img width="2940" height="1670" alt="inception-docker-redis-cache-container-wordpress" src="https://github.com/user-attachments/assets/df9fabe8-ba60-4a98-b7e8-bee5b80a5447" />